David Ebner

 About the Paintings:

-All of my paints and substrates are of the finest quality to ensure the richness of colors last.
+The paints and substrate preparation are of the finest quality to ensure richness of colors and longevity.